 The OCDSB Special Education Plan has been designed to comply with the Canadian Charter of Rights and Freedoms, the Ontario Human Rights Code, the Education Act, Accessibility for Ontarians with Disabilities Act, and regulations made under the Act and any other relevant legislation.
 The OCDSB's approach to special education and its special education delivery model are aligned with the Board's Mission Statement and Strategic Plan.
-Our Mission, Educating for Success: Inspiring Learning and Building Citizenship forms the foundation of our work.
+Our Mission, Educating for Success: inspiring learning, developing well-being and building social responsibility forms the foundation of our work.
 Many components of our current Strategic Plan connect and support the delivery of our supports and programs.